 Status: Not Listed

-To communicate, a red squirrel makes a lengthy, descending trill and a chatter of assorted notes and chucks.
+To communicate, an American red squirrel makes a lengthy, descending trill and a chatter of assorted notes and chucks.

 The crisis isn't just a global problem—we're facing it in our own backyards.
 Meet some of the species that are already seeing an impact.Read More